seed-rs/seed/README.md

 If we wish to read the key_code of an event, we must first cast it as a KeyboardEvent; pure Events (web_sys and DOM) do not contain this field.

+The Todomvc example has a number of event-handling examples, including use of raw_ev, where it handles text input triggered by a key press, and uses prevent_default().

 ### Element-creation macros, under the hood

-For example, the following code returns an `El` representing a few DOM elements displayed in a flexbox layout:
+The following code returns an `El` representing a few DOM elements displayed in a flexbox layout:
 ```rust
     div![ style!{"display" => "flex"; "flex-direction" => "column"}, vec![